Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Their days of planning had come up with an unexpected wrinkle: One of the Ten’Gewek was in town.
 The news was quite interested in him, taking interviews with the staff at the New York Public Library where he’d donated a series of his own journals, detailing what life was like for his people and some of the wonders of their home planet.

 To the APA, he was an opportunity.
 Vemik Sky-Thinker (Vemik Given-Man, now) was a major point of contact between humanity and his people.
 To an organization founded on the thoroughly self-loathing principle that humanity should isolate itself for the good of every other species, he was a species-traitor, a disease vector.
-A “Monkey-Tom.”
+A "Monkey-Tom."

 There was a lot of history and a lot of *hatred* packed into those three poisonous syllables.
 The opportunity to remove *him* while simultaneously financially crippling the USA out of the war was too good to pass up.

 Six had been watching the Ten’Gewek move about the city through their surveillance.
 He didn’t need anything but the visual evidence to know they were woefully unprepared for such an encounter.
 The diehards that Handler had found were full of eager resolve and grim certainty: they had guns, they’d fired those guns extensively on a shooting range.
 A jungle-monkey was no match for them!

 Wrong.
-Six had seen a lot of warriors on a lot of worlds, and the men swaggering around in their “tacti-cool” gear at their safe house weren’t warriors.
+Six had seen a lot of warriors on a lot of worlds, and the men swaggering around in their "tacti-cool" gear at their safe house weren’t warriors.
 The unarmed, nearly-naked, noseless tribesman wandering their city on the other hand...

 Everything about him screamed danger.
 Even now, as he took his leisure, his posture wasn’t slack and lazy: it was tense, supple, poised for action.
 His ears twitched at every sound, eyes scanned every space.
 He placed his feet with care and gripped cautiously, knowing his size and strength could damage the environment...and *leave sign of his passing.*